tkurtbond/tkurtbond.github.io/posts/2004/02/05/2004-02-05.rst

 Looks like some other things have broken, too: `gimp
 <http://www.gimp.org/>`__, for one.

-I resolved all this by upgrading my ports using :program:`portupgrade`.
+I resolved all this by upgrading my ports using :app:`portupgrade`.